Too many pavlovas, ice creams and sweetie treaties over the festive season? Is it time for a sugar holiday?

 That’s a lot of info to follow so we’ve also prepared this handy Ins and Outs guide to get you through the month.
 You can download this guide as a PDF by clicking here.

-If you’ve been wanting to cut back on sweets, quit sugar or undergo sugar detox, now you have another powerful motive to do so; your efforts can benefit disadvantaged youth.
-Febfast is a program that encourages and supports people in giving up sugar and alcohol for the month of February in exchange for raising money for kids in need.
+If you’ve been wanting to cut back on sweets, quit sugar or undergo a sugar detox, now you have another powerful motive to do so; your efforts can benefit disadvantaged youth. febfast is a program that encourages and supports people in giving up sugar, alcohol or something of your choosing for the month of February in exchange for raising money for kids in need.
 If you have a sugar addiction and are ready to take action, let the prospect of helping others motivate you to quit sugar for a month and get on track with healthier habits for a lifetime.
 The febfast sugar detox can be the catalyst for finally overcoming your sugar addiction.

 If you’ve got a cake-packed celebration in February, like a birthday or wedding – fear not!
 We have Time Out passes you can buy to give you a 24 hour window to sneak a piece of cake and maybe even some meringues to enjoy the party.